Part 3 of 4

 And, more generally speaking, are there any situations in which a church pays the membership fee for a health sharing plan as a part of any tax-free fringe benefit plan?

-We generally tell clients that if paid by the employer, the health sharing plan membership fee or subscription cost is taxable to the employee.
+We tell clients that employer-paid health sharing plan membership fees or subscription costs are taxable to employees.

 A potential exception to the above advice is when churches create a “self-insured” health plan.
 Sometimes the church will use the health sharing arrangement to fund the benefits it owes under its self-insured health plan.

-For this strategy to work, however, the church must draft and adopt a comprehensive health benefit plan meeting all the requirements for a self-insured health plan under the ACA.
+For this strategy to work, however, the church must draft and adopt a comprehensive health benefit plan.
+The comprehensive plan must meet all the requirements for a self-insured health plan under the ACA.
 The church should retain an experienced benefits attorney to consult on and draft such a plan.

 Elaine L. Sommerville is licensed as a certified public accountant by the State of Texas.
 She has worked in public accounting since 1985.